hawkwynd/pi-tube/README.md

 ## Configuration Process

-Once youre Pi has booted.
+Once your Pi has booted.
 Open a command line window and run the following commands:

-# Update all modules
+# Update all modules, and bring update Pi's base

 `sudo apt-get update`

 `sudo apt-get dist-upgrade -y`

-# Turn off screen blanking

-`sudo nano /boot/cmdline.txt`

-Add `consoleblank=0` at the end after `rootwait` to turn screen blanking off completely, or edit it to set the number of seconds of inactivity before the console will blank.
-Note the kernel command line must be a single line of text.

 # Install jq
 jq is used to parse json array of data for bash shell processing.
+REQUIRED

 `sudo apt-get install jq`

 # Install youtube-dl

 youtube-dl is the application which will download our video files from youtube.com and store them in the video directory as .mp4 format files.
+REQUIRED

 `sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl`